Battle of Hogland: Battle

-By 20:00 in the evening the Swedish ship of the line Prins Gustaf, commanded by Vice-Admiral Gustav Wachtmeister, which had finally forced its opponent, the Russian ship of the line Svetaja Jelena to depart from the battle line was engaged by another Russian ship of the line Vseslav.
-Calm winds hadn't dissipated the thick clouds of gunpowder smoke which hid the Prins Gustaf from the other Swedish ships which by this time turned around leaving the Swedish ship to face several Russian ships alone.
+By 20:00 in the evening the Swedish ship of the line Prins Gustaf, commanded by Vice-Admiral Gustav Wachtmeister, which had finally forced its opponent, the Russian ship of the line Svetaja Jelena to depart from the battle line, was engaged by another Russian ship of the line Vseslav.
+Calm winds had not dissipated the thick clouds of gunpowder smoke which hid the Prins Gustaf from the other Swedish ships which by this time had turned around, leaving the Swedish ship to face several Russian ships alone.
 Prins Gustaf was pounded by four Russian ships of the line and was forced to strike its colors.
 Disorder in the Swedish line following the turn and the visible attempts to tow the flagship away from the battle line made the Russians believe that they had won the battle.
-Gunfire finally ended with the surrender of Prins Gustaf by 2200 on 17 July 1788.
+Gunfire finally ended with the surrender of Prins Gustaf by 22:00 on 17 July 1788.

-Swedish flag-captain Nordenskiöld intended to resume the engagement in the first light but the reports of severe damage to the ships as well as lack of ammunition prevented this and instead at 0300 on 18 July the Swedish fleet was ordered to sail to Sveaborg.
+Swedish flag-captain Nordenskiöld intended to resume the engagement in the first light but the reports of severe damage to the ships as well as lack of ammunition prevented this and instead at 03:00 on 18 July the Swedish fleet was ordered to sail to Sveaborg.
 Swedish fleet had come better off from the engagement as unlike the Russian fleet it had been able to sail away from the battle.
-Nine of the ships of the line had suffered only light damage which full third of the ships in fleet had suffered heavy but mostly repairable damage to the hull, riggings and masts.
+Nine of the ships of the line had suffered only light damage while a full third of the ships in the fleet had suffered heavy but mostly repairable damage to the hull, riggings and masts.

 The Russian fleet under Admiral Greig had been unable to chase the Swedish and was forced to lay anchor at the site of the engagement.
-Several ships had been hulled and stayed only afloat by pumps.
+Several ships had been hulled and remained afloat only by pumps.
 Eight of the Russian ships of the line had been severely damaged and four of those could no longer be sailed but had to be towed away.
-Russian fleet started slowly back towards Kronstadt on 19 July after critical repairs.
-On return voyage fleet encountered heavy weather near island of Seskar causing more damage to some of the ships.
+The Russian fleet started slowly back towards Kronstadt on 19 July after critical repairs.
+On the return voyage the fleet encountered heavy weather near the island of Seskar, causing more damage to some of the ships.